Skip to content

 Ibis is a type of long-legged wading bird belonging to the family Threskiornithidae.
 They inhabit wetlands, forests and plains across many parts of the world.

-The name ibis comes from Latin and Ancient Greek words for this group of birds which also can be found in scientific names like Bubulcus ibis – mistakenly identified as bovine animal in 1757.
+The name ibis comes from Latin and Ancient Greek words for this group of birds, which can also be found in scientific names like Bubulcus ibis, which was mistakenly identified as a bovine animal in 1757.

-Ibises have characteristically curved bills used to capture food items such as fishes, reptiles or frogs while they are searching through mud or shallow water with their feet.
+Ibises have characteristically curved bills used to capture food items such as fish, reptiles or frogs with their feet while they are searching through mud or shallow water.

 Also Featured In: Egyptian BirdsSwamps Birds You Should Know